-Proposed changes:
+This is the proposed changes for CID 2128:

+Proposed changes (note to Editor: these changes are for CID 2128):

+Change 9.4.2.24.2 Cipher suites as follows:

+The Group Data Cipher Suite field contains the cipher suite selector used in the BSS to protect group addressed Data frames.

+The Pairwise Cipher Suite Count field indicates the number of pairwise cipher suite selectors that are contained in the Pairwise Cipher Suite List field.
+The value 0 is reserved.

+The Pairwise Cipher Suite List field contains a series of cipher suite selectors that indicate the pairwise cipher suites used in the BSS to protect individually addressed Data frames and, when management frame protection is negotiated, to protect individually addressed robust Management frames.

+The Group Management Cipher Suite field contains the cipher suite selector used byin the BSS to protect group addressed robust Management frames.

+When management frame protection is negotiated, the negotiated pairwise cipher suite is used to protect individually addressed robust Management frames, and the group management cipher suite is used to protect group addressed robust Management frames.
+Use of BIP-CMAC-128, BIP-GMAC-128, BIP-GMAC-256, and BIP-CMAC-256 is not valid as a data cipher suite.

+Change 12.5.4.5 BIP transmission as follows:

+A protected group addressed robust Management frame shall be protected using the group management cipher suite (see 9.4.2.24.2 (Cipher suites)).

+NOTE—BIP does not provide protection against forgery by associated (if in an infrastructure BSS, and optionally in a PBSS) and authenticated STAs.
+A STA that has left the BSS can successfully forge group addressed robust Management frames until the IGTK is updated.

+Once a STA transmits a protected Beacon frame using a new BIGTK, the STA shall not transmit protected Beacon frames using the previously BIGTK.
+Once a STA transmits a protected group addressed robust Management frame using a new IGTK, the STA should not transmit protected group addressed robust Management frames using the previously used IGTK.

+The following change applies to CID 1956 and 1957.
 Change 12.6.19 Protection of robust Management frames as follows:

 This subclause defines rules that shall be followed by STAs that implement Management Frame protection and have dot11RSNAActivated equal to true.

-NOTE—Management frame protection is negotiated for link if both STAs set the MFPC bit to 1 (see 12.6.3 (RSNA policy selection in an infrastructure BSS) and 12.6.5 (RSNA policy selection in an IBSS)).
+NOTE—Management frame protection is negotiated for a link if both STAs set the MFPC bit to 1 (see 12.6.3 (RSNA policy selection in an infrastructure BSS), 12.6.5 (RSNA policy selection in an IBSS) , 12.6.7 (RSNA policy selection in an MBSS) and 12.6.8 (RSNA policy selection in a PBSS)).

-<delete the next 8 paras and the NOTE (which is moved to near the end, below)>
+<delete the next 8 paras and the NOTE (which is moved to 12.5.4.5, above)>

 Protection of group addressed robust Management frames shall be provided by a service in the MLME as described in 11.12 (Group addressed management frame protection procedures).

-Management frame protection cannot be applied until the PTK and (except for a TDLS direct link) IGTK hasve been set.established with the STA.
+NOTE—Management frame protection cannot be applied until the PTK and (except for a TDLS direct link) IGTK hasve been set.established with the STA.
 A STA shall not transmit robust Action frames until it has installed the PTK for the peer STA, or in the case of group addressed frames, has installed the IGTK.
 The STA shall discard any robust Action frames received before the PTK and IGTK are installed.

-If management frame protection was not negotiated for the link, a STA shall ignore any protection on a received group addressed robust Management frame.
+If management frame protection is not negotiated for the link, a STA shall ignore any protection on a received group addressed robust Management frame.